mshick/hapi-rabbitmq/README.md

 * `retry` affects the connection retry attempts using the underlying [retry](https://github.com/tim-kos/node-retry) module
 * `useExistingConnection` will return an existing default connection upon invocation of `createConnection`, useful if you have many plugins but want to just use a single connection.
 Defaults to `false`.
 * `preserveChannels` will keep around publish and push channels, minimizing request overhead, but potentially causing [issues](https://github.com/squaremo/amqp.node/issues/144), though none I've been able to replicate
+* `retryQueue` implements a [retry queue with exponential backoff](https://felipeelias.github.io/rabbitmq/2016/02/22/rabbitmq-exponential-backoff.html) and is enabled by default for work queues
+* `failQueue` is where things go when they fall out of the retry queue

 Additionally, all of the exposed methods take options that get passed to the underlying `amqplib` calls.